 Inside, the walls of the Lodge are ornamented with 97 animal heads and 107 sets of horns.
 Many of these were gifts from some of his illustrious visitors, while others were from animals that had died of natural causes.

 The Woolaroc Museum plays host to a comprehensive collection of American Western art.
-Each room of the Woolaroc Museum is decked out with awe-inspiring paintings and sculptures, many from Frank Philips personal collection.
+Each room of the Woolaroc Museum is decked out with awe-inspiring paintings and sculptures, many from Frank Phillips' personal collection.
 The exhibits bring to live the early history of the pioneers, the outlaws and Indians, and the rugged cattlemen that called Oklahoma home.

-The Woolaroc Museum also hosts an internationally acclaimed collection of colt pistols, as well as the world famous Woolaroc plane.
+The Woolaroc Museum also hosts an internationally acclaimed collection of colt pistols, as well as the world-famous Woolaroc plane.